-When travelers are looking for spectacular scenery, head to Monte Igueldo, west of Playa de la Concha.
+When travelers are looking for spectacular scenery among the natural attractions in San Sebastian, they need to head to Monte Igueldo, west of Playa de la Concha.
 Monte Igueldo is one of the three peaks in the bay with a height of 181 meters (600 feet).

 Seeing the scenery of Monte Igueldo is half the fun since it is done by the train.
 When visiting this mountain, you will see two things on top of it.
 One of them is Torreon de Igueldo, an 18th century lighthouse that has become a beautiful sight.
 Another one is the amusement park with rides for children of all ages.

-Playa de la Concha, in the bay of the same name, is the most beautiful coastal city in Europe and one of the best in the world.
+Playa de la Concha, in the bay of the same name, is the most beautiful coastal city in Europe and one of the best attractions in San Sebastian.
 With golden sands close to azure blue waters.
 This beach is definitely a busy place in summer.
 La Cornea (Spanish for “shell”) is located in a beautiful setting.
 When the sun down approaches and the lights are on, then it is a good time to walk along the beach.

-When in Spain, it is recommended to check out the best places in Ibiza to visit .
-Ibiza has a lot of activities as well as night life for young and old.
+When in Spain, it is recommended to visit the best places in Ibiza.
+As a major tourist city, Ibiza has a lot of activities as well as night life for young and old.
 These small coastal city is a major party capital of the Europe.
 Therefore, make sure to plan your trip to this gorgeous island.